MandoCSGO/Spectator-List/README.md

-# Spectator List for CS:GO
+# Spectator List for HNS
-A plugin that lists all spectators when alive using ShowHudText.
+A sourcemod plugin for CS:GO that lists all spectators when alive using ShowHudText.

 This is an edited version of GoD-Tony's spectator list plugin that used PrintHintText.
 This version uses ShowHudText to prevent the spectator list from overriding the jumpstats menu in HNS.